calebestesclientsuccess-hub/RP-Website-11-2-2025-3/replit.md

 ### Known Limitations & Missing Features

-**🔴 Critical Limitation: Assessment Admin UI Incomplete**
+**✅ Assessment Builder Complete** (as of November 5, 2025)

-The assessment admin interface only supports basic configuration management.
-To create a fully functional assessment, admins need to manually manage:
+The assessment admin UI is now fully functional with comprehensive management interfaces for:

-- **Questions**: No UI to add/edit questions for an assessment
-- **Answers**: No UI to add/edit answer choices for questions
+- Questions (with ordering and question types)
-- **Result Buckets**: No UI to add/edit result categories
+- Answers (with routing logic to next questions or result buckets)
-- **Answer Routing**: No UI to configure nextQuestionId or resultBucketKey logic

-Current workaround: GTM assessment was created via direct database inserts or migration scripts.
+- Result buckets (with title and content fields)

-**Impact**: Non-technical users cannot create new assessments through the admin UI.
+Non-technical users can now create complete assessments through the admin UI without database manipulation.

-**Recommended Fix**: Build comprehensive admin pages for:
-1. Questions management (linked to assessment config)
-2. Answers management (linked to questions, with routing logic)
-3. Result buckets management (linked to assessment config)
-4. Visual decision tree builder for routing logic

 ### Minor UI/UX Issues